Plants in Medieval Herbals

 - The Index of Medieval Medical Images, hosted by UCLA, has several herbals, including "Herbarium Apuleii", Yale Medical Library Manuscript 18.

-- Vermont MS.2 is an Italian herbal from about 1500, also part of the Index of Medieval Medical Images.
+- Vermont MS.2 is an Italian herbal from about 1500, also part of the Index of Medieval Medical Images, and perhaps my favorite extant herbal.

 - The Electronic Texts in the History of Medicine project at Yale has facsimiles of several herbals.